No feel-good victory for Germany in debt clash with Greece

 BEATEN AND BEWILDERED

-In truth, like the Brazilian football team last summer, the Greeks emerged beaten and bewildered from their tussle with Germany.
+In truth, like the Brazilian soccer team last summer, the Greeks emerged beaten and bewildered from their tussle with Germany.

 Marcel Fratzscher, a leading German economist, said this was neither a good outcome for Greece nor for Germany and Europe.
-In football terms, a 3-1 victory would have been better for all involved.
+In soccer terms, a 3-1 victory would have been better for all involved.

 "The Greek government will only be able to tackle difficult reforms in the coming months if it saves face and its credibility," wrote Fratzscher in German weekly Die Zeit.